 - 1. - a.
 Students as defined in Articles 8.2.11 and 8.2.12 can participate in the LLM European Law in a Global Context if they have successfully completed the Pre-Master's programme International and European Law, track European Law in a Global Context. - b.
 Students as defined in Articles 8.2.11 and 8.2.12 can participate in the track Technology Law and Innovation if they have successfully completed the Pre-Master's programme International and European Law, track Technology Law and Innovation. - c.
 After admission to the Pre-Master's programme, the student will be registered in the Pre-Master's International and European Law, track European Law in a Global Context or in the track Technology Law and Innovation. - d.
 After successful completion of the Pre-Master's programme, the study advisers of the International Office will produce a 'Statement Admission Final Examination' to allow admission to the LLM European Law in a Global Context or the track Technology Law and Innovation.
-The regular starting dates apply. - 2.
-The Pre-Master's programme described in Article 8.4.1a consists of the following course units:
+The regular starting dates apply. - The Pre-Master's programme described in Article 8.4.1a consists of the following 2. course units:

-Tota ıl 60 ECTS
+Tota ત 60 ECTS

 7. The Contemporary Value(s) of International Law 5 ECTS

 6. European Judicial Protection 5 ECTS

 5. Research seminar 10 ECTS

 4. Administrative Law and Market Regulation 10 ECTS

 3. Public International Law 10 ECTS

 2. Law of the European Union 10 ECTS

 1. Law and Legal Skills (including IT for Lawyers) 10 ECTS

-3. Holders of an International Relations and/or Political Science degree (research university level) can participate in an adjusted Pre-Master's programme.
+Holders of an International Relations and/or Political Science degree (research 3. university level) can participate in an adjusted Pre-Master's programme.
 Explicit admission to this adjusted Pre-Master's programme must be granted by the Admissions Board.

-This Pre-Master's programme consists of the following course units if the Pre-Master's is taken in semester 1:
+This Pre-Master's programme consists of the following course units if the Pre-Master's is taken in semester 1: 10 ECTS

-Tota ıl 30 ECTS

-3. Public Internatioanl Law 10 ECTS
+Law of the European Union 1.

 2. Law and Legal Skills (including IT for Lawyers) 10 ECTS

-1. Law of the European Union 10 ECTS
+3. Public International Law 10 ECTS

+Tot al 30 ECTS

-This Pre-Master's programme consists of the following course units if the Pre-Master's is taken in semester 2:
+This Pre-Master's programme consists of the following co ourse units if the Pre-

-Tota al 30 ECTS
+Mas ter's is taken in semester 2:

+1. Administrative Law and Market Regulation 10 ECTS

+2. Research seminar 10 ECTS

+3. European Judicial Protection 5 ECTS

 4. The Contemporary Value(s) of International Law 5 ECTS

-3. European Judicial Protection 5 ECTS

-2. Research seminar 10 ECTS

-1. Administrative Law and Market Regulation 10 ECTS
+Tot al 30 ECTS

-4. The Pre-Master's programme described in Article 8.4.1b consists of the following course units:
+Pre-Master's programme described in Article 8.4.1b rse units: consists of the following

+1. Law and Legal Skills (including IT for Lawyers) 10 ECTS

+2. Law of the European Union 10 ECTS

+3. Data protection and Human Rights 10 ECTS

-Tota ıl 60 ECTS
+Total 60 ECTS

 8. Telecommunications Law 5 ECTS

 7. European and International IP Law 5 ECTS

 6. Research seminar 10 ECTS

 5. Competition Law in the Digital Market 5 ECTS

 4. IT in the Context of Law 5 ECTS

-3. Dataprotection and Human Rights 10 ECTS
+3. Data protection and Human Rights 10 ECTS

-2. Law of the European Union 10 ECTS

-1. Law and Legal Skills (including IT for Lawyers) 10 ECTS